pjhoberman/colorado-craft-beer-week/wp-content/plugins/the-events-calendar-community-events/readme.txt

 = IMPORTANT NOTICE =

 3.0 is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.4 =

+* Added a “View Submitted Event” link that appears after a submission has gone through
+* Addressed an issue where the datepicker would not honor the core WordPress (thanks to lamagia on the forums for the report!)
+* Fixed a bug for PRO users where the custom venue and organizer configured in PRO would remain even after that plugin was deactivated

 = 3.3 =